Prathi1729/Dashboard-on-Atliq-Hardware-Company/README.md

 - Create calculated field (small down arrow of Sales amount) type this code in it `IF [CURRENCY] == 'USD' THEN [Sales Amount]*80 ELSE [Sales Amount] END`

+## Dashboard

+## Insights
+- Sales dropped by about 57.7% in 2020 as compared to 2019.
+- Markets like Delhi NCR, Mumbai, Ahmedabad, Bhopal, Nagpur, and so on produce the most money.
+- Market locations with the highest sales volumes are Delhi NCR, Mumbai, Nagpur, Cochin, Ahmedabad, and so on.
+- The month of January had the most of sales, followed by the months of November and March.

+# Conclusions
+Sales were rapidly decreasing in 2020 compared to 2019 by around 57.7%.
+Highest revenue generated from Markets such as Delhi NCR, Mumbai, Ahmedabad, Bhopal, Nagpur, and so on.
+Highest quantities sold in the Market such as Delhi NCR, Mumbai, Nagpur, Kochi, Ahmedabad, and so on.
+Majority of the sales were takes place in the month of January followed by November and March.

+# Recommendation
+- Create a new sales plan for Lucknow, which is displaying the lowest revenue and a negative profit margin, and if feasible, do the same for Surat and Bhubaneshwar.
+- As Patna, Surat, and Kanpur have the lowest sales volume, strive to raise it there.
+- As Prod047 and Prod061 are the two most lucrative and popular items, launch marketing campaigns for them.
+- As they are your most profitable consumers, strive to provide unique perks to the Electronics and Excel retailers.
+- Plan a mid-year sale plan because they are demonstrating increased sales compared to previous months.
+## 👑Findings
+(i) Production wise top zone is South zone with Kerala topping it's high crop production.

+(ii) Production wise top crop type are Coconut, Sugarcane and Rice.
+Total Production hit peak in the year 2011 and 2013.

+(iii) Top crop categories which shows high production values are Whole Year(Annual growing plants),Kharif and Rabi crops.
+It clearly shows these crops heavily dependent on seasonal monssons.

+(iv) Top crop categories are Cereal, Pulses and Oilseeds.

+(v) Top producing state Kerela shows a abundance of whole year seasonal crops.

+(vi) Top producing state Uttar Pradesh shows abundance of Kharif, Rabi and Summar crops.

+(vii) Top Crop Categories are Cereal(27.5), Pulses(17.8) and oilseeds(14.7) and these crops contribute towards 60% of total crop production.